Username

 *** W A R N I N G ***

 Use of this land is not legal without permission from Gila River Indian Res.
+Hearsay dictates they do not grant permission to anyone.

 At 4512 feet, the highest point in the Estrellas is not often hiked, which is unusual for a significant peak this close to the metropolitan Phoenix area.
 Probably the rugged appearance and lack of obvious routes tend to intimidate those hikers that might otherwise be interested.

-A fairly good route does exist on the SW side of the range from Rainbow Valley though.
+A reasonably good route does exist on the SW side of the range from Rainbow Valley, though.
 One can proceed as though going to the Quartz Peak trailhead, but upon reaching the power line that parallels the mountain, turn left and proceed about 2-1/2 miles instead of turning right which you would do if traveling to the Quartz Peak trail.
-A good starting point is to park at the transmission line tower that seems closest to the highest point, and start hiking from there.
+A good starting point is to park at the transmission line tower that seems closest to the highest point and start hiking from there.
 Parking near the tower is helpful when you are hiking back down and looking for your vehicle.

-I find that heading straight up the most significant drainage that attains the ridgeline just SE of the approach to the highest peak works for me, but if one were to just pick the route that appears the least difficult, it would probably be this one.
+I find that heading straight up the most significant drainage that attains the ridgeline just SE of the approach to the highest peak works for me, but if one were just to pick the route that appears the least difficult, it would probably be this one.

-It is also possible to hike the summit from the other (NE) side, but the lack of good accesses and exposure to the sun means that it would be a tough summer hike.
-Last winter, 2 of us shuttled a vehicle to the Rainbow Valley trailhead in the pre dawn hours and then drove around to the competitive bike track in back of PIR and started hiking there with the intention of hiking completely over the mountain and finishing at the shuttle vehicle in Rainbow Valley.
+It is also possible to hike the summit from the other (NE) side, but the lack of good access and exposure to the sun means that it would be a strenuous summer hike.
+Last winter, 2 of us shuttled a vehicle to the Rainbow Valley trailhead in the pre-dawn hours and then drove around to the competitive bike track in the back of PIR and started hiking there with the intention of hiking completely over the mountain and finishing at the shuttle vehicle in Rainbow Valley.
 It was a neat hike and required about 9 hours of hiking time.
-It is a good 5 miles hiking across the desert from PIR down to the base of the highest peak, then we proceeded up an obvious ridge to above a cliff band where we traversed to the right, then finished the ascent.
+It is a good 5 miles hiking across the desert from PIR down to the base of the highest peak, and then we proceeded up an obvious ridge to above a cliff band where we traversed to the right, then finished the ascent.
 You would probably want to do this up and over maneuver from one side to the other only if you had done the hike from Rainbow Valley first.

 I am presenting these hikes here to encourage other hikers to try the routes.